Raven Tools review

 As well as the great reporting features, Raven also has a suite of excellent SEO tools.
-The most useful of these is the SEO Website Audit tool, which provides an extensive report on the SEO issues of your site, including: duplicate content issues, 404 errors, pages with low word count, images with missing alt tags and so on.
+The most useful of these is the SEO Website Audit tool, which provides an extensive report on the SEO issues of your site, including duplicate content issues, 404 errors, pages with low word count, images with missing alt tags and so on.

-It offers a very granular view of your site, and allows you to get a quick and detailed overview of where you can start improving things – so it’s great for helping win new clients as well as keep an eye on your current clients.
+It offers a very granular view of your site, and allows you to get a quick and detailed overview of where you can start improving things – so it’s great for helping win new clients as well as keeping an eye on your current clients.

 Raven also offers link building tools to help find, analyse, store and track your link building targets.
 These tools use both MajesticSEO and Moz data to produce a handy overview of link targets.